Ice Adonis: Main

-A kind hearted girl, who happens to be (James) Yoon-jae's girlfriend; later ex-girlfriend, (Eunice) Yoo-ra's stepsister/rival, and (Kevin)Kang-wook's later on fiancé.
-She was wrongly convicted of murder, set up by (Eunice)Yoo-ra.
-While being in jail, she gives birth to (James) Yoon-jae's child, but because she is in jail, she is forced to send her child, (Cyrus) Tae-yang to an orphanage when he is 18 months old.
-However, when (Yvonne) Yeon-hwa is released from jail, she realized Tae-yang has been taken away.
+A kind hearted girl, who happens to be Yoon-jae's girlfriend; later ex-girlfriend, Yoo-ra's stepsister/rival, and Kang-wook's later on fiancé.
+She was wrongly convicted of murder, set up by Yoo-ra.
+While being in jail, she gives birth to Yoon-jae's child, but because she is in jail, she is forced to send her child, Tae-yang to an orphanage when he is 18 months old.
+However, when Yeon-hwa is released from jail, she realized Tae-yang has been taken away.
 She goes on a search to find him, and starts her revenge in the people she believed to have set her up.
-Throughout her revenge quest, she starts a relationship with (Kevin) Kang-wook and gains the trust of chairwoman Julia.
+Throughout her revenge quest, she starts a relationship with Kang-wook and gains the trust of chairwoman Julia.